Reconnect To Your Indigenous Roots

 Becoming Accountable Community Members

-Many of us who are reconnecting Natives were raised in capitalism instead of our Native nations, languages, and traditions.
-Greed, fear, isolation, competition, ego, rugged individualism, and arrogance were acceptable behaviors.
-It is only from a place of rigorous honesty and heartfelt communal safety that we can do the work to unlearn these behaviors.
-It is this process of unlearning that makes room for who we have always been, Native peoples with our own values, to flourish once again.
+Greed, fear, isolation, competition, ego, rugged individualism, and arrogance were acceptable behaviors in the capitalist system most of us were raised in instead of our Native tribes and Indigenous nations.
+It is only from a place of rigorous honesty and heartfelt communal safety that we can do the work to unlearn these behaviors so that we can reconnect to our Indigenous roots.

 Our work is to cultivate our ability to be silent, to listen, and be humble.
 To be aware of our own emotions and behaviors so that if they need correcting, we do it right away, and see it as a kindness not a criticism.
 To shift our attention towards our connection to the beauty of the world.
 To be grateful for all of creation.